Jackie Chan: I AM Green Hero

 — Jackie Chan

-Like in Drunken Master, I would say, ‘Drunk.
+He continues, “Like in Drunken Master, I would say, ‘Drunk.
 Drink.
 Fight!’
-And then, I would see children in Africa walk on the street who recognised me saying that, and I realised, I really influence so many children, so, I really have to be careful.
+And then, I’d see children in Africa walking down the street, recognising me and repeating that.
+That’s when I realised how much influence I have on so many kids, and I really have to be careful.”

-So, immediately, when I made Drunken Master II the message changed to, ‘Don’t drink.
+Chan explains the shift in his approach: “So, immediately, when I made Drunken Master II, the message changed to, ‘Don’t drink.
 Don’t fight.
 Respect your opponent.
 Respect the world.
 Respect everybody.’
-In all those years, you can see how my movies changed.
-Even how I would teach the Karate Kid.
-I teach in the movie: ‘Turn on, Turn off.
-Turn On.
-Turn off’ the hot water.
+Over the years, you can see how my films evolved.
+Even in Karate Kid I teach a simple lesson: ‘Turn on.
+Turn off.
+Turn on.
+Turn off’—the hot water, the idea of balance.”

-If you slowly watch my movies, there’s so many messages, even in Rumble in the Bronx.
-In Rumble in the Bronx, the casting director brought me all black people.
-I said ‘No, what about the browns?’
-They said, ‘In the Bronx, it’s all black people.’
-I said ‘No, two is enough.
-The rest of the gang (should be) French, Italian, Chinese.’
-They said ‘Why?’
-I said, ‘I want to show the world good people, bad people are from everywhere.
+“If you slowly watch my movies, there are so many messages,” Chan says.
+“Even in Rumble in the Bronx, for example.
+The casting director brought me a group of all black people for a scene, and I said, ‘No, what about the browns?’
+He said, ‘In the Bronx, it’s all black people.’
+I replied, ‘No, two is enough.
+The rest of the gang should be French, Italian, Chinese.’
+He asked, ‘Why?’
+And I said, ‘I want to show the world that bad people come from everywhere.’”

-And when my uncle got married to a black person (in the film) - I wrote it in the dialogue on purpose - my character says, ‘Why did you marry a black person?’ and the character answers ‘What does it mean?
+Chan continues, “And when my uncle got married to a black person in the film, I wrote that dialogue on purpose.
+My character says, ‘Why did you marry a black person?’ and the other character replies, ‘What does it mean?
 Black people, White people, Red people?
-In the future, there is only one people: Earth people.’
+In the future, there’s only one people: Earth people.’”

-For a long, long time, in my movies, I tried to communicate so many messages like these.
-In First Strike, my character was wanted by the police and I chose to do a purposeful shot of the mother with the child walking around the park who sees me on the (front) of a newspaper as ‘Wanted’.
-She drops the newspaper and runs away.
-I’m just passing by, I pick up the newspaper, and I throw it in the garbage can.
+He adds, “For a long, long time, in my movies, I tried to communicate messages like these.
+In First Strike, my character is wanted by the police, and I deliberately chose a shot of a mother and child walking through a park.
+They see me on the front of a newspaper marked ‘Wanted.’
+The mother drops the paper and runs away.
+I’m just passing by, so I pick up the newspaper and throw it in the garbage can.
+That’s the message I wanted to send."

 Why?
 I wanted to show that, no matter who you are, if you’re walking on the street, and you see rubbish - you should pick it up and put it in the garbage can.